pivoine31/esp32-weather-epd-pvmod/README.md

 - using a custom button other than the internal one (connected with a pullup resistor to the esp32)

 If not interested by the Web server, there is a custom option in config.h to disable it (comment or #undef WEB_SVR).
-Doing this, the "automatic pop switch" and the "pop and vol" features are still available
+Doing this, the "automatic pop switch", the "pop and vol" features and the "weather icons hourly" are still available

 Concerning the Wifi credential and the location :
 - if Web server is not used, the location (DEFLAT / DEFLON / DEFCITY) and one credential (WIFI_SSI1 / WIFI_PWD1) needs to be defined (in the section "WEB SERVER NOT USED")